List of Public Holidays in Nepal 2074 B.S. (2017- 2018)

 - list of public holidays in Nepal 2017 – 2018

 The climate is dry, windy and snowy (cold).
 People make houses made of stone and clay.
 The roof of the house is thatched or of stone.
 People wear thick woolen clothes made from sheep’s and other animals’ fur.
 Bakkhu, Docha, Pangden, etc are the main clothes.
-They eat Dhindo (a pudding like food made from millet or maize) rice, bread, potato and meat.
+They eat Dhindo (a pudding like food made from millet or maize) rice, bread, potato, and meat.
 Potato is the staple food.
 The main inhabitants are Byansi, Humli, Jumli, Thakali, Laho, Sherpa, Tamang, Mangal, Dolpo and Jad.
 They rear animals.
 The main occupation is animal husbandry.
-Sheep, goats and yaks are animals they rear.
-Silver ornament are mainly used by the people in Himalayan region.
+Sheep, goats, and yaks are animals they the rear.
+Silver ornament is mainly used by the people in the Himalayan region.

 Buddhism is main religion.
 So, they celebrate Losar with great pomp.